mattbostock/timbala/docs/architecture.md

 a at least one of the nodes that store those samples have confirmed acceptance.
 If no nodes are can be reached, the samples are rejected.

-AthensDB will reuse the same remote write API as used by clients for internal writes between nodes in the cluster.
+Timbala will reuse the same remote write API as used by clients for internal writes between nodes in the cluster.
 The node receiving the data samples will keep persistent connections to the nodes responsible for storing the time-series being ingested to ensure consistent throughput for frequent writes.